Large sets of strongly cospectral vertices in Cayley graphs: Concluding remarks

 \section{Concluding remarks}

 We shall use the same notation as in the Introduction.
 In the quantum walk on the graph $X$, we say that there is {\it pretty good state transfer} (PGST) from vertex $a$ to vertex $b$ if for all $\epsilon>0$, there exists $t>0$ such that $\abs{U(t)_{b,a}}\geq 1-\epsilon$.
-It is well known (originally observed by D. Morris) that in order to have PGST from $a$ to $b$, the two vertices must be strongly cosepectral.
+It is well known ([Lemma 13.1]\cite{G12}, due to D. Morris) that in order to have PGST from $a$ to $b$, the two vertices must be strongly cospectral.
 It can also be shown that the existence of PSGT between vertices is an equivalence relation.
 Furthermore, in the case of Cayley graphs the equivalence class of the identity element is a subgroup, just as for the relation of strong cospectrality.
 We shall denote this subgroup by $G_{pg}$ and the strongly cospectral subgroup by $G_{sc}$.

-We know that for a given vertex there can only be one among the vertices that are strongly cospectral with it to which we can have perfect state transfer, so the set of such vertices in a Cayley graph forms a group $G_{pt}$ of order at most 2.
+We know that the set of vertices in a Cayley graph for which there is perfect state transfer from the identity vertex consists of the identity vertex and at most one involution, so this set is a group $G_{pt}$ of order at most 2.
 Thus we have for any Cayley graph,

-For graphs in general, Pal and Bhattacharjya \cite[Example 4.1]{PB} have given the example of $P_2\square P_3$, in which the PGST classs has 4 elements.
-Since there there is no absolute upper bound for $\abs{G_{sc}}$, it is natural to ask whether or not there is an absolute bound for $\abs{G_{pg}}$.
-We have not determined $\abs{G_{pg}}$ for the examples constructed in this paper.
+For graphs in general, Pal and Bhattacharjya \cite[Example 4.1]{PB} have given the example of $P_2\square P_3$, in which the PGST class has 4 elements.
+Since there is no absolute upper bound for $\abs{G_{sc}}$, it is natural to ask whether or not there is an absolute bound for $\abs{G_{pg}}$.
+We have not determined $\abs{G_{pg}}$ for the examples constructed in section~\ref{hetero}.
+As for the cubelike graphs in section~\ref{cubelike}, Hermie Monterde has pointed out to me that for periodic graphs (which includes graphs, such as cubelike graphs, whose eigenvalues are integers) PGST is equivalent to perfect state transfer \cite[Proposition 1.4]{Pal}.
 Necessary and sufficient conditions for PGST are given in \cite[Theorem 2]{BCGS}.